MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSessionOption.md

 ```

 ### -UseUTF16
-Encode the request in UTF16 format rather than UTF8 format.
+Indicates that this cmdlet encodes the request in UTF16 format instead of UTF8 format.

 ```yaml
 Type: SwitchParameter